 You are here

-Steven Voulgaris, who is the new Manager of the Bryan Brown Theatre, promises to make the venue a premier entertainment destination in Canterbury-Bankstown.
+Steven Voulgaris, the Manager of The Bryan Brown Theatre, promises to make the venue a premier entertainment destination in Canterbury-Bankstown.

 “I want people to be buzzing when they come to the theatre and leave wanting to come back for more.
 The key to that vibrancy is bringing in shows they want to see and are well-known.”